fabiospampinato/noty/README.md

 ![New note and rename](resources/demo/creation.gif)

+## Installing

+Download an installer from the [releases page](https://github.com/fabiospampinato/noty/releases).

 ## Contributing

 If you have an idea, or found an problem, please open an [issue](https://github.com/fabiospampinato/noty/issues) about it.